Philadelphia 76ers: Move to Philadelphia

-The playoff overtime loss on March 26, 1963 would prove to be the last game for the Syracuse Nationals, as investors Irv Kosloff and Ike Richman purchased the team from Danny Biasone and moved the team to Philadelphia, filling the void left by the Warriors, who had moved to San Francisco.
-Syracuse was the last of the medium-sized cities housing an NBA team, but by then it was apparent that central New York was no longer large enough to support it.
+The playoff overtime loss on March 26, 1963, would be the last game for the Syracuse Nationals.
+Investors Irv Kosloff and Ike Richman purchased the team from Danny Biasone and moved the team to Philadelphia, filling the void left by the Warriors, who had moved to San Francisco.
+Syracuse was the last of the medium-sized cities with an NBA team, but by then it was apparent that central New York was no longer large enough to support it.
 The NBA thus returned to Philadelphia one year after the Warriors had left it.
-A contest was held to decide on a new name for the team.
-The winning name, chosen by Walter Stalberg, was the "76ers".
-The name comes from the signing of the United States Declaration of Independence in Philadelphia in 1776.
-"Sixers" was also utilized for shorter referencing, particularly in headlines.
+A contest was held to pick a new name for the team: "76ers", nominated by Walter Stalberg and alluding to the signing of the United States Declaration of Independence in Philadelphia in 1776.
+"Sixers" was also used for short, particularly in headlines.
 The shorter name was quickly accepted by the team for marketing purposes, and for most of the last six decades "76ers" and "Sixers" have been officially interchangeable.

 For their first four years in Philadelphia, the 76ers played mostly at the Philadelphia Arena and Civic Center-Convention Hall, and occasionally at The Palestra at the University of Pennsylvania.
 Schayes was named head coach, a post he held for four years (the first as player-coach).

 1964–1968: Wilt Chamberlain era

 Wilt Chamberlain joined the 76ers in 1965 and led the team to the NBA title in 1967.

-In the 1964–65 season, the 76ers acquired the legendary Wilt Chamberlain from the Warriors; Chamberlain had been a high school legend at Overbrook High School in Philadelphia and began his career with the Warriors while they still played in Philadelphia.
-The 76ers would push the Celtics to seven games in the semifinals, with the 76ers trailing 110–109 in Game 7.
-After Hal Greer's pass was stolen by John Havlicek, the Celtics went on to beat the Los Angeles Lakers and win the NBA Championship.
-On December 3, 1965, in the midst of a game at the Boston Garden, co-owner Richman suffered a heart attack and died courtside.
+In the 1964–65 season, the 76ers acquired from the Warriors Wilt Chamberlain, a high school legend at Philadelphia's Overbrook High School who had begun his career with the Warriors in the city.
+The 76ers pushed the Celtics to seven games in the semifinals, with the 76ers trailing 110–109 in game 7.
+After Hal Greer's pass was stolen by John Havlicek, the Celtics beat the Los Angeles Lakers and won the NBA championship.

+On December 3, 1965, during a game at the Boston Garden, co-owner Richman suffered a heart attack and died courtside.